Port St. Johns: History

 This town is thought to have been named after a Portuguese ship (the São João), which was actually wrecked at Port Edward.
 Later seafarers mistakenly identified the mouth of the Umzimvubu River as the site of this wreck.

-In the mid-1800s the local Mpondo Chief, Ndamase, allowed a few white traders to settle at the mouth of the Umzimvubu River.
-When Chief Ndamase died in 1876, the Mpondo Great House in Lusikisiki tried to take over the area.
-On 17 July 1878, Chief Ndamase's oldest son Nqwiliso, reacted by ceding the western bank of the Umzimvubu River to the Cape Colony in return for being recognised as an independent ruler and he and his people were promised protection.
+In the mid-1800s the amaMpondo king, King Ndamase, allowed a few white traders to settle at the mouth of the Umzimvubu River.
+When King Ndamase died in 1876, the Mpondo Great House in Lusikisiki tried to take over the area.
+On 17 July 1878, King Ndamase's oldest son Nqwiliso, reacted by ceding the western bank of the Umzimvubu River to the Cape Colony in return for being recognised as an independent ruler and he and his people were promised protection.
 The river mouth was used as a port, however this activity was abandoned in the 1940s due to siltation, which caused the river to become too shallow for vessels.

-The town was the principal port of the defunct Republic of Transkei (1976-1994).
+The town was the principal port of the Republic of Transkei (1976-1994).